LLNL/shroud/docs/types.rst

 Character and Arrays
 ^^^^^^^^^^^^^^^^^^^^

 In order to create an allocatable copy of a C++ pointer, an additional structure is involved.
-For example, ``Function4d`` returns a pointer to a new string:
+For example, ``getConstStringPtrAlloc`` returns a pointer to a new string.
+From :file:`strings.yaml`:

 .. code-block:: yaml

     declarations:
-    - decl: const std::string * Function4d()
+    - decl: const std::string * getConstStringPtrAlloc() +owner(library)

 The C wrapper calls the function and saves the result along with metadata consisting of the address of the data within the